AndyL86/Portfolio1/README.md

 Dark Glass Window Tinting is a site that is designed to provide useful information to help people understand the benefits of tinting vehicle windows.
 The site is targeted towards potential and existing customers based around the Bradford area who are looking for a professional and established vehicle tinting service.

+The site uses a single page scroller format for compatibility across various devices without over complicating my code.
+This gives site a much smoother flow and keeps in line with the intended prestigeous, modern look.

 ![responsive design picture](docs/read-me/responsive.png)

 ## Table of contents